-The disease of the pituitary in horses is called PPID or Pituitary Pars Intermedia Dysfunction.
-But I disagree that the pituitary is “dysfunctional.”
-Rather, it is functioning perfectly – but is not stopping doing its job causing several diseases in horses, most notably Cushing’s Disease.
-It is better to call it a “neurodegenerative disease of the hypothalamus-pituitary axis.”
-No acronym for that!
+The pituitary disease in horses is called PPID or Pituitary Pars Intermedia Dysfunction.
+But I can’t entirely agree that the pituitary is “dysfunctioning.”
+Instead, it is functioning perfectly – but a neurodegenerative disease overworks the gland, causing several diseases in horses, most notably Cushing’s Disease but also diabetes insipidus and a non-shedding hair coat.

-Join me for a discussion of what this tiny part does to horses, some ideas of mine as to why it often becomes broken, and why the term “Cushing’s” is a hot button for me, Doc T.
+Join me as I discuss what this tiny organ does to horses, my ideas as to why it often becomes broken, and why the term “Cushing’s” is a hot button for Doc T.